 Gen-Z keeps calling each other "simps," but what that means is pretty complex

 If you’ve scrolled through the Instagram or TikTok comments of a Gen-Zer as of late, you may have come across a few similar phrases:

-Or a few simp-related Star Wars jokes on Twitter.
+Or maybe even a simp-related Star Wars joke:

 The kids are simpin.
 They’re calling each other simps.
 They’re proudly proclaiming their indoctrination into simphood, or they’re rooting entirely against it.

 If you’re confused about all of this, for once it might not be just because you’re old and out of touch with internet culture.
 I have some friends in their early twenties who are also hella confused about all of this simping stuff, and even I wasn’t 100% sure of it, myself.
 It could be because no one really knows what the hell it means.
 Even the TikTokers can’t agree: